mrspeaker/moncroffe/README.md

 ## Bugz

-- omg... if no players connected you can jump 3 blocks.
+- omg... multiplayer, you can't jump as high...
-  ... if more than one, less than three blocks.
+  ... need to switch to fixed timestep for physics.

 > client